S-Soluel/S-Soluel/README.md

 - Hi, I’m Samuel Solheim and my tag on here is @S-Soluel.
-- I am currently a Junior studying at Drake University and will be graduating in Spring of 2024.
+- I am currently a Senior studying at Drake University and will be graduating in Spring of 2024.
 - My majors are data analytics and computer science, and I have a minor in actuarial science.
 - The coding languages that I have experience with currently are Python, Java, R, SAS, and MySQL.
 Additionally, I have two projects that I am currently working on this semester.
 The first is a group project for a capstone course, and the second project is for my current workplace.